M00nlightbee/myPass/README.md

 I had already built a password generator, so I transformed it into password manager with the features listed below

-### 🚀 Features
+### Features
-- ✨ Generate random password
+- Generate random password
-- ✨ Save password
+- Save password
-- ✨ Edit password
+- Edit password
-- ✨ Update password
+- Update password
-- ✨ Easily filter you password by name of website
+- Easily filter you password by name of website
-- ✨ Save your details along with each password
+- Save your details along with each password

 ---

 ## Future Improvements

+#### Disclaimer: There is no encryption or decryption on this application.

 I am currently learning about security with emphasis on the difference between Authentication and Authorization.
 I will be updating the this application with these later on.